- About Us

 Each director-at-large shall be a member of the executive committee and shall assume the responsibilities designated by the executive committee.
 Each director representing Oregon membership of an OSUEA-affiliated association shall be a member of the executive committee, coordinate activities and events between OSUEA and his respective association and represent Oregon members in their designated affiliation.

-Any officer or officer-elect may be asked by a vote of the membership to relinquish the office for cause of misconduct or neglect of duty in office at the regular annual meeting.
-In such a situation the office would be filled by an election from the membership at that annual meeting.
+Any officer or officer-elect may be asked by a vote of the membership to relinquish the office for cause of misconduct or neglect of duty in office.
+Any vacancy occurring between annual meetings will be filled temporarily by the executive committee until the next Association annual meeting and elections.

 Section 1.
 Executive Committee